dayseanm04/Hospital-Network-Design-Project/testing/04-Connectivity-Tests/01-Endpoint-To-Gateway/01-Test-Floor1-Endpoints-to-Default-Gateway-Connectivity.md

-# 🧪 Test – Floor 1 PCs to Default Gateway
+# 🧪 Test – Floor 1 Endpoints to Default Gateway Connectivity

 ## 📌 Purpose
 This test verifies that **Floor 1 end devices** can successfully reach their **default gateway** within their respective VLANs.